-New trends and technologies are constantly emerging which makes it easy for brands to lose their appeal in the eyes of the target audience.
+New trends and technologies are constantly emerging, which makes it easy for existing brands to lose their appeal in the eyes of the target audience.

-To provide an engaging experience, stay competitive and relevant both to your audience and to the search engines, brands should audit and evolve their website continuously.
+To provide an engaging experience, stay competitive and remain relevant to your audience and to search engines, it’s important to audit and evolve your website continuously.

 Reason #2: Improve User-Experience

-Regular analysis of on-site user behavior helps you see what makes your visitors convert as well as to uncover problem areas, evolving user experience accordingly.
+Regular analysis of on-site user behavior helps you determine what makes your visitors convert and also uncovers problem areas, which can help evolve user experience accordingly.

-To ensure that the new UX elements are solving the pain points and enhancing the conversion funnel, evaluate the new features via A/B testing and monitoring the key metrics.
+To ensure that new UX elements are solving pain points and enhancing the conversion funnel, evaluate the new features via A/B testing and monitoring the key metrics.